kota7/outreg/README.md

 #> 24                  AIC   169.306   155.477   157.067
 ```

+### Custom regression names

-### If regression list is named, the names are used as column names.
+If regression list is named, the names are used as column names.

 ``` r
 outreg(setNames(fitlist, c('small', 'medium', 'large')))